Salesforce’s AI grasps commonsense reasoning

 Surprising results

-With models and data set in hand, the team moved on to the next experimental step: validation.
+With framework and data set in hand, the team moved on to the next experimental step: validation.

 On CQA, they say that CAGE achieved accuracy of roughly 65%, which they claim is state-of-the-art.
 And during a test in which the commonsense question-answering model was provided access to explanations that weren’t conditioned on the ground truth (during both training and validation), accuracy jumped nearly 10% from 64% to 72%.